FriendlyNeighborhoodShane/MinMicroG_releases/README.md

 ### On what terms are they distributed?
 Well, technically these zips are what the GPL considers 'aggregates', collections of software.
 So all the individual components of the zip obey their own licenses.
 The scripts that are part of MinMicroG are under GPLv3, under my copyright.
 Most of the included software is also free software, under license and copyright of their individual authors given in the zip's readme.

-Exception is the nonfree Google software that is packaged in the Standard edition zip.
+Exception is the nonfree Google software that is packaged in the Standard and MinimalIAP edition zips.

 ### What's hidden inside contrib?
 Oh, nothing.
 Just a bunch of lazy scripts I use myself to make MinMicroG releases, along with a bunch of MinMicroG confs and hooks that may be interesting.